vxm5091/snackpot/README.md

 ![Postgres Schema](screenshots/postgres_schema.png)

 There isn't much of a first-player mode to this app.
 It sets out to solve a group problem.
 As such, `users-groups` is really the focal point of the data model.
 A user's orders and transactions with other users is in the context of the group.
-From that perspective, this model more closely resembels Splitwise vs Venmo.
+From that perspective, this model more closely resembles Splitwise vs Venmo.

 # Assumptions / MVP shortcuts